mohit4/product-evaluation-experimentations/README.md

 # Product Evaluation Engine
+*This ReadMe was updated on 17-4-2017*
+*Don't rely on the ReadMe if it's more than 3 days old.*

 ### About
 Product Evaluation Engine is a set of scripts processing the collected online reviews of products from websites of usually e-commerce space.
 PEE processes these comments taken in text form and using Natural Language Processing and many other techniques in order to achieve the following.